Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiDocumentation.md

 # APIs Documentation

 We chose to create an add-on for our first project (Dungeons and Unicorns).
 This API will be focus on unicorns.
 Since a unicorn is a magic animal it must have magic powers.
-Is that our application wanted to set up.
-So an unicorn can have multiple magics that represent a magic spell.
+It's what our application wanted to set up.
+So an unicorn can have multiple magics and each of them represent a magic spell.

 ## Authentication api